zacktraczyk/Boid-Simulation/README.md

 Using the 3D visualization tools in the [UCSC Science & Engineering DSI](https://guides.library.ucsc.edu/DS/DSI/Home) I plan to make an interactive visualization.
 Specifically I plan to replicate flocking behavior using [Boids](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/boids.html), an emerging phenomena and example of complexity theory.

 I hope to use the [Looking Glass Portrait](https://lookingglassfactory.com/), and the Looking Glass 4K to display my simulation in holographic 3D space.
-Additionally, I plan to use [Ultraleap](https://www.ultraleap.com/) to interact with the by tracking a hand in open air.
+Additionally, I plan to use [Ultraleap](https://www.ultraleap.com/) to interact with the simulation by tracking a hand in open air.

 ***[Here is my non-holographic demo.](https://xxzbuckxx.github.io/Boid-Simulation/)***